adarwoo/modbus_relay/docs/user_manual.md

  * **15**: [Write multiple coils](https://www.modbustools.com/modbus.html#function15)
 <br/>Force each coil in a sequence of coils to either On or Off

+> [!IMPORTANT]
+> Relays operations are not impacted by the EStop
+> Unless a relay is faulty or disabled, a command of that relay will always be executed, but could be delayed by one of the relay cycle filters

 > [!WARNING]
-> The relays may respond differently based on the relay configuration such as filtering or if disabled.

-> [!WARNING]
-> Attempts to write individually a disabled or faulty relay with the function <b>05</b> will generate a <i>slave device failure (4)</i> error.
+> Attempts to write individually a disabled relay with the function <b>05</b> will generate a <i>slave device failure (4)</i> error.
 > Attempts to turn ON a disabled or faulty relay as part of the function **15** will also generate a <i>slave device failure</i> error.
 > You can still use function **15** providing that the faulty/disabled relay is commanded to OFF.